tsevasa/infinite-chess-notation/Usage.md

-# Usage of FormatConverter.js
+# DEPRECATED: Usage of FormatConverter.js

 The [program](FormatConverter.js) is written in javascript in order to allow for easy embedding into web applications.
 To run it locally on your computer after downloading, use Node.js for example.
+Note that it is being actively developed on the [Infinite Chess Repository](https://github.com/Infinite-Chess/infinitechess.org) nowadays and will no longer be updated or maintained on this repository.

 It provides some useful general purpose methods for handling infinite chess games and for transforming the infinite chess notation discussed in [README.md](README.md) into a JSON format, which is more suitable for computer processing.